Are you cooking with chickpeas?

 Chickpeas are a small legume popular in the Mediterranean, Middle Eastern and Indian cookery.

-Chickpeas are a fantastic plant-based source of proteins in your diet and also a source of dietary fibre and minerals.
+Chickpeas are a fantastic plant-based source of proteins in your diet and a source of dietary fibre and minerals.

 They are usually sold pre-cooked in cans or dried.
 If you buy them dried, you will need to soak in water before cooking.